 “In the evenings, just as the sound of traffic begins to die down, Mandalay settles in for its traditional entertainment.
 Bamboo poles lashed together and draped with painted canvas backdrops form impromptu stages that seem to appear out of nowhere, temporarily blocking off side streets.
 The stages are venues for anyeint pwe, a vaudevillian variety show of singing, dancing and comedy skits.
 Orwell described one such performance in Burmese Days:

-Mandalay was known as Ya-da-na-bon (Cluster of Gems) Nay-pyay-daw (Capital City) in olden days.
+Mandalay was founded as a new royal capital (replacing Amarapura) in 1860, and the palace walls and side moat near the heart of the city date to this period.
+The city was known as Ya-da-na-bon (Cluster of Gems) Nay-pyay-daw (Capital City) in olden days.
 Also called the golden capital, it officially came into existence on May 3, 1859.
 Around that the same time, the cities walls, royal moat, Mahalawka Marazain Pagoda, Tripitaka (Sacred Buddhist Teachings) Royal library, ThuDhamma Zayat (Religious resting place for pilgrims or travelers), Maha Athu Lawayan monastery and the Dhamma Myitzu Pathan Zayat or Ordination Hall were also built.

 “And spitting.
 "Foot wearing" is forbidden, but bicycles are not—provided they are pushed and not ridden—and neither is spitting.
 Dodging great gouts of betel juice, I climbed, and soon others joined us.
 A troop of boys quickly took up the Omega chant.
 On every landing there is a temple, a soft-drink stall ("Dagon Pure Orange—Bottled in Yangon With Distilled Water"), and a sugar-water machine which squeezes split canes in a contraption that resembles an old laundry wringer.
 Halfway up the hill I stopped, had a Super Soda, and examined some statuary in wire cages, life-sized plaster figures, brightly painted and horrific as a Tiger Balm ointment tableau: a supine figure sticking his tongue out at a crow perched on his chest and tearing bright blue intestinal coils, yards of shiny hose, from a gaping hole in the man's belly; another satisfied man with a cutlass, squatting next to a disemboweled deer.
 I slipped a coin into a cast-iron machine, and three figures in a window were set into motion: a clockwork man swept a path with a wire broom, a clockwork saffron-robed monk shuffled on the path, and a clockwork devotee raised and lowered his clasped hands to the monk.